RedChow/PythonOPCUADeviceSimulatorGUI/README.md

 values = [1, 4, 5] and weights = [9, 2, 1].
 The random sample is taken from
 [1, 1, 1, 1, 1, 1, 1, 1, 1, 4, 4, 5].
 Thus the probability of 1 is 3/4, probability
 of 4 is 1/6, and 5 is 1/12.
+## XML Function Element
+The XML function element "weightedlist" must contain:
+* type = 'weightedlist'
+* timer = name of timer
+* values = list of values in brackets [] (might have a different name in your country)
+* weights = list of values in brackets [] (might have a different name in your country)
+* period = number of times the random sample should be taken; if repeat set to True, random sample will be taken indefinitely
+* repeat = True means repeat indefinitely, False means stop after period

 ## RampStep
 The variable increments the same given value every time its associated timer